We know the college admission process can be a little overwhelming. We're here to help.

 How do I pay the application fee?

-You may pay for the Coalition Application or Common Application online with a credit card.
+You may pay for the Common Application online with a credit card.
 If you are having trouble paying online, you may instead send a check or money order to the Princeton University Undergraduate Admission Office.
 Visit Contact Us for our mailing address.

 May I use score choice?